DanLeEpicMan/SimpleCalculator/README.md

 # Introduction
 Name says it all.
 I made this through VisualStudio while teaching myself C#.
-It's nothing too marveleous; more like a way to test my GUI skills (as in, designing one and adding functionality to it).
+It's nothing too marvelous; more like a way to test my GUI skills (as in, designing one and adding functionality to it).

 In order to run this, you must have the .NET Framework installed (as that's what C# is based on).
 [Here's a link to the Windows download](https://dotnet.microsoft.com/en-us/download/dotnet-framework).
 For those of you on non-Windows operating systems, [here's an alternative link](https://dotnet.microsoft.com/en-us/download).